The role of the EU Delegation

 - Coordination with the EU Member States, both in Brussels, mainly within the so-called AGRI-FAO Council Working Group, but also within the Council Working Groups on Food Aid, Humanitarian Aid (HAC), CONUN* and External Fisheries Policy.
 The European Union and the 27 EU Permanent Representatives to FAO, WFP and IFAD meet regularly (at least once a month) in Rome for EU coordination purposes.

 The year 2006 has been marked by an addition to the EU Delegation's initial mandate (up to 2006 limited to only the UN system in Rome), with the accreditation of the first Head of Delegation, Mr. Luis Ritto, as Ambassador to the Holy See on 24 June 2006.
-On 1 September 2009, Mr Yves Gazzo was appointed as new Head of Delegation and officially presented his credentials to Pope Benedict XVI on 19 October 2009.

 The main objective of this accreditation is to ensure the representation of the European Union to the Holy See and to promote and defend the values and interests of the European Union in the Vatican.